2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Summary and discussion

-In order to understand the topology of the high-redshift IGM, we developed a method of 2D genus topology applicable to the 21-cm radiation background we calculated.
-Basically, this method calculates the 2D genus, the difference between the number of hot spots and cold spots, under a given threshold differential brightness temperature.
+In order to understand the topology of the high-redshift IGM, we developed 2D genus method applicable to the 21-cm radiation background.
+Basically, this method calculates the 2D genus, the difference between the number of hot and cold spots, under a given threshold differential brightness temperature.
 We construct 2D genus curves at different redshifts for different scenarios, by varying this threshold values.

-We found that the 2D genus curve $\fn{g_\mathrm{2D}}{\dtb}$, if compared to $g_\mathrm{2D}$ of the underlying density fluctuation, $\fn{g_\mathrm{2D}}{\dtbn}$, clearly shows the evolution of the reionization process. $\fn{g_\mathrm{2D}}{\dtb}$ is found to deviate quickly from the $g_\mathrm{2D}$ of a Gaussian random field, qualitatively in accord with the findings by \citet{Iliev:2006} and in contradiction to the findings by \citet{Shin:2008}. \citet{Shin:2008} find that the non-Gaussianity of the H II region is small even when the universe is 50\% ionized.
-It is also shown that the reionization proceeds in an inside-out fashion: high-density regions gets ionized first and low-density regions gets ionized later.
+We found that the 2D genus curve $\fn{g_{\rm 2D}}{\dtb}$, if compared to the $g_{\rm 2D}$ of the underlying density fluctuation $\fn{g_{\rm 2D}}{\dtbn}$, clearly shows the evolution of the reionization process.
+The $\fn{g_{\rm 2D}}{\dtb}$ curve is found to deviate quickly from the $g_{\rm 2D}$ of a Gaussian random field, qualitatively in agreement with the findings of \citet{Iliev:2006} and in contrast with the findings of \citet{Shin:2008}. \citet{Shin:2008} find that the non-Gaussianity of the H II region is small, even when the Universe is 50\% ionized.
+It is also shown that the reionization proceeds in an inside-out fashion: high-density regions get ionized first and low-density regions later.

-We also showed that our 2D genus method can be used to discriminate between various reionization scenarios, thus probing properties of sources indirectly.
-It seems most effective in discriminating the mass spectrums of halos which host sources of radiation.
-A hybrid mass spectrum with different emissivity in different species (f125\_1000S in this paper) stands out from cases with a single species (f5, f250) or a case with equal-emissivity among different species (f125\_125S).
+We also showed that our 2D genus method can be used to discriminate between various reionization scenarios, thus probing the properties of the sources indirectly.
+It appears to be most effective in discriminating the mass spectra of halos which host the sources of radiation.
+A hybrid mass spectrum with a different emissivity in different species (f125\_1000S in this paper) stands out from the cases with a single species (f5, f250) or a case with equal-emissivity among different species (f125\_125S).

-Crucial ingredients needed for this analysis is the beam shape and sensitivity.
-We tested two different beams, Gaussian and compensated Gaussian.
-The Gaussian beam, even after the field is filtered and degraded, leaves discernible imprint on the 2D genus curve such that different reionization scenarios can be discriminated.
+Crucial ingredients needed for this analysis are beam shapes and the sensitivity.
+We tested two different beams, a Gaussian and a compensated Gaussian.
+The Gaussian beam, even after the field is filtered and degraded, leaves a distinguishable imprint on the 2D genus curve such that different reionization scenarios can be discriminated.
 In contrast, the compensated Gaussian beam somewhat loses the interpretative power that the Gaussian beam had.
-Assuming that the compensated Gaussian beam represents the so-called dirty beams, our analysis may be applied to full potential only when those artificial effects from dirty beams are removed.
+Assuming that the compensated Gaussian beam represents the so-called dirty beams, our analysis may be applied entirely only when those artificial effects from dirty beams are removed.